 Note: This is a limited pool of funds and the program will cease when funds are fully committed.
 Applications will be assessed in the order they are received.
 The submission of an application does not guarantee the applicant will receive support.

-Applications can be submitted online from 5 October 2020 and applicants must answer all questions and have uploaded the required evidence/verification documents to progress to assessment.
+Applications can be submitted online and applicants must answer all questions and have uploaded the required evidence/verification documents to progress to assessment.

 Eligible applicants are able to submit an application at any time after completing more than two consecutive weeks of full time work for the same employer.